ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/heart_failure/index.rst

 Scope
 +++++

-Heart failure incidence rate will be from the heart failure envelope DisMod model, which represents heart failure from any cause.
+Heart failure incidence rate will be from the heart failure envelope DisMod model multiplied by the proportion of incidence that is due to all causes other than ischemic heart disease.
+Heart failure due to IHD is included in IHD instead.
 Individuals will then experience the EMR from the heart failure envelope model once they are in this state.
 They will receive the HF disability weights while in this state.

 Heart failure incidence should be modified by SBP levels as per the following age-specific pooled cohort analysis_.
 LDL-C level is assumed not to affect heart failure in this simulation.